Devjunku/Dev-junku/README.md

 ---

-✅ This repository deals with Algorithm problem in Programmers, BOJ, SWEA
+✅ My repository deals with Algorithm problem in Programmers, BOJ, SWEA

 ✅ And I'm studying about Data Analysis using R, Python